IFAB was born in Bologna, in the heart of Data Valley.

 Infrastructures, competences and high-performance computing are unique in the world: Emilia-Romagna as an European Big Data valley is, today, a matter of fact.

-During these years, the Region became a leader in the field of Big Data as well, with its millennial tradition as a knowledge European centre and with its concentration of knowledge, research and innovation.
-Here, there is 70% of Italian computing and storage capacity and, always here, it is about to rise a new European research hub: the Big Data Technopole.
-At the former Bologna’s tobacco manufactury, the area designed by Pier Luigi Nervi in 1952, among the biggest industrial architectures of the XX century, Bologna’s Big Data Technopole will be located.
+Bologna’s Big Data Technopole will be located on the site of Bologna’s former tobacco factory, an area designed by Pier Luigi Nervi in 1952 and among the biggest industrial architectures of the 20th century.
 The project of conversion of the area into a large scientific hub of excellence in the field of high-performance computing merges, in 100,000 square metres, research and high-performance computing infrastructures, among the most powerful ones in the world.
-Here, the ECMWF (European Centre for Medium-Range Weather Forecasts) is going to be located.
+Here, the ECMWF (European Centre for Medium-Range Weather Forecasts) has settled.
 It is an inter-governative infrastructure, founded in 1975 by 24 Countries.
 The Centre, which has its headquarters in Reading (UK), develops numerical models for medium-range weather forecasts, and produces and distributes weather forecasts to the founding Countries.
 In 2017 the ECMWF Council, after a European call for tenders, chose Bologna as venue for the new Data Center, which will use cutting-edge high-performance computers with a 10 times more powerful computing capacity compared to the current ones.
 The project will be realised thanks to a 62 million euros investment (43.5 by the Ministry of University and Research and 18.5 by the Emilia-Romagna Region).